Said Arroussi

-Said Kheireddine Arroussi (born July 23, 1991 in Sétif) is an Algerian footballer who plays as a centre-back for Algerian Ligue Professionnelle 1 club CA Bordj Bou Arréridj.
+Said Kheireddine Arroussi (born July 23, 1991) is an Algerian footballer who plays as a centre-back for Algerian Ligue Professionnelle 1 club CA Bordj Bou Arréridj.

 Club career

 In December 2014, Arroussi was a member of the ES Sétif squad that participated in the 2014 FIFA Club World Cup in Morocco, starting in both of Sétif's matches in the competition.
 Two months later, in February 2015, he was a starter in Sétif's CAF Super Cup triumph over Egypt's Al Ahly, playing the entire match.